nstoik/infrastructure/services/netmaker/README.md

 TODO: Modify the docker compose files to point to the external prometheus and grafana instances.
 Then remove the prometheus and grafana containers from the Netmaker server.

+On first access, the Grafana user needs to be set up.
+The default login is `admin` and `admin` for the password.
+Then you need to set up a new password.
+Use the password stored in Bitwarden (the same as the Netmaker dashboard password).

 The login for the grafana dashboard is `admin` and the password is stored in Bitwarden.
 The login for the prometheus instance is `Netmaker-Prometheus` and the password is the `secret_nm_license_key` (see the Ansbile vault).

+You can see what the netmaker-exporter is sending by posting to the `prometheus\metrics` path using something like Postman.
+This uses basic auth with the username `Netmaker-Exporter` and the password is the `secret_nm_license_key` (see the Ansbile vault).

 ## Removal
 To remove the Netmaker server completely set the following two varaiables in the [vars/netmaker.yaml](vars/netmaker.yaml) file to `absent`: